skylight-hq/skylight.digital/_projects/18f_consulting.md

 {% endcapture %}

 {% capture challenge %}
-To succeed in today's public-service environment, agencies need to think and be digital.
+To succeed in today's public service environment, agencies need to think and be digital.
 For most, that requires fundamental practice, culture, and technology change.
-The challenge: how do you build an organization within government whose mission is to help those agencies institutionalize that change?
+The challenge: How do you build an organization within government whose mission is to help those agencies institutionalize that change?
 {% endcapture %}